 Failure modes

-- •Security and access control gaps: Sensitive supplier and emission data require robust authentication, authorization, and least-privilege policies; misconfigurations can expose data or violate compliance.
+- Security and access control gaps: Sensitive supplier data require robust authentication, authorization, and least-privilege policies; misconfigurations can expose data or violate compliance.

 Turning autonomous scope 3 tracking into a reliable, production-grade capability requires concrete architectural decisions, tooling choices, and disciplined engineering practices.
 The following guidance combines practical implementation steps with considerations for data quality, governance, and modernization.